 Wednesday, December 31, 2025

-Separating the Wheat from the Chaff: A 45-Year Audit of High Tech
+Separating the Wheat from the Chaff: A Tech Veteran's Perspective

-But leaving the industry isn't just about walking away; it’s about performing one final audit.
-In a world currently obsessed with the "How" (the faster chip, the smarter API, the next big exit), we are losing sight of the "Why."
+But leaving high tech isn't just about walking away; it’s about sharing key insights from the perspective of 45 years as a tech writer and information architect.
+In a world currently obsessed with the "How" (the fastest chip, the smarter API, the next big exit), we are losing sight of the "Why" (solving a real-world requirement).
 We are trading Precision for Hype, and Stewardship for a Mercenary Mindset.

-The following blog posts is my attempt to separate the 'wheat" from the "chaff".
-It is a guide for the next generation of technical writers and architects who are currently being blinded by the "hoopla."
-Whether you are a veteran looking for an exit or a 25-year-old just starting your first role, these principles are the only "rainy day fund" that never devalues.
+So, the following posts are my attempt to separate the 'wheat" from the "chaff".
+The intent is to leave a frame of reference for the next generation of engineers and tech writers who are currently being blinded by the "hoopla."
+Whether you are a veteran looking for an exit or a 25-year-old just starting the journey, these insights may be the only "rainy day fund" that never devalues.

 Welcome to the afterlife.
-Let's start separating the "wheat" from the "chaff".
+Now, let's start separating the "wheat" from the "chaff".

 The Hardware is Just a Pane of Glass

-In the 1980s, companies like Sun and IBM didn't build "gadgets"; they built infrastructure.
+In the 1980s, at companies like Sun and IBM, we didn't build "gadgets"; we built infrastructure.
 When you document a power grid or a workstation meant to last 15 years, your "Why" is Stability.
-You learn that the hardware is a vessel, not a fashion statement (eg, the latest M5-powered MacBook Pro).
+You learn that the hardware is a vessel, not a fashion statement.

-Today, the tech industry tries to convince you that the "How" (the newest chip, the integrated AI) is the magic.
+Today, the industry tries to convince you that the "How" (the newest M5 MacBook Pro) is the magic.
 But as veterans, we know the truth: The hardware is just a pane of glass.
-By running the latest OS on "old" M1 hardware isn't being cheap.
-You are proving that the value lies in the synthesis of information, not the "typewriter" used
+By running the latest OS on "old" M1 Mac Mini hardware, you aren't being cheap—you are being an industrialist.
+You are proving that the value lies in the synthesis of information, not what "typewriter" is used.

-As a Tech Writer: Stop chasing the latest tool.
+To Tech Writers: Stop chasing the latest tool.
 Master the ability to make the tool irrelevant.
 If your work can't survive a hardware migration, it isn't "Wheat"; it’s "Chaff."

 Why "How" is Taking Center Stage Over "Why"